 Employee Eligibility for HSAs

 Employees must be enrolled in a qualified high deductible health plan (HDHP) in order to make or receive HSA contributions.
-There are several IRS requirements in order for a health plan to be a qualified HDHP:
+There are several key provisions for a health plan to be a qualified HDHP:

-- If enrolled in family coverage, the full family maximum OOP must be met before claims are paid 100% by the plan, even if only one family member has expenses.
+- If you are enrolled in family coverage, in general, the family deductible must be met before any expenses are eligible for reimbursement, and the family out-of-pocket limit must be met before the plan must pay 100% of eligible expenses, even if only one family member has expenses.

-- Starting in 2016, for the first time ever, if the family level coverage has a maximum OOP higher than $6,850, there will be an embedded individual maximum OOP of $6,850.
-Once any covered family member reaches $6,850 in claims, any further claims for that individual must be paid 100% by the plan.
+- However, if the family coverage has a maximum OOP that is higher than the ACA allowed individual OOP limit of $7,150, there will be an embedded individual maximum OOP of $7,150.
+Once any covered family member reaches $7,150 in OOP expenses, any further claims for that individual must be paid 100% by the plan.
 The rest of the family will continue to incur claims until the full family level maximum OOP has been reached.

 Tax Advantages of an HSA